-Every day at the dealership, as a sales manager, it can feel like a grind when spending the entire day putting out fires, chasing stips for F&I, and not feeling like there’s enough time to get everything done.
+As a sales manager, every day at the dealership can feel like a grind when spending the entire day putting out fires, chasing stips for F&I, and not feeling like there’s enough time to get everything done.
 If this is the case, you might find yourself asking, “What am I doing wrong?” and “What do I need to change to be more effective and productive every single day?”

 Our priority should be our salespeople.
 Once we realize we’re in the people business first and foremost and the car business second, it becomes very easy to prioritize our day.
 As a leader, we must set the example for our sales team.
 It’s easy.